 - 1. Sponsor department name was updated. - 2.
-The formatting of the POS and additional text (including graduation requirements, university requirements, and general education requirements) and General Education table and LAS College requirements are added to adhere to the campus General Education Template. - 3.
+The formatting of the POS and additional text (including graduation requirements, university requirements, and general education requirements) has been modified to adhere to the campus General Education Template. - 3.
 The major (Key 695) requirements have been added to this concentration.